netdata/netdata/collectors/plugins.d/README.md

     an integer value to divide the collected value, if empty or missing, `1` is used

-  - `hidden`
+  - `options`

-    giving the keyword `hidden` will make this dimension hidden, it will take part in the calculations but will not be presented in the chart
+    a space separated list of options, enclosed in quotes.
+Options supported: `obsolete` to mark a dimension as obsolete (netdata will delete it after some time) and `hidden` to make this dimension hidden, it will take part in the calculations but will not be presented in the chart.

 #### VARIABLE